Home Mf Research Sbi Psu Fund Regular Plan Growth

 Oil India Ltd.

-Petronet LNG Ltd.
+Petronet Lng Ltd.

 Life Insurance Corporation Of India